-5. Professional growth activities such as coursework, attendance at workshops, seminars, participation in publications, conference participation, artistic exhibits, performances, or other appropriate activities, as defined in the appropriate Faculty Salary Schedule, Appendix A.
+5. Professional growth activities such as coursework, attendance at workshops, seminars, conferences, publications, artistic exhibits, performances, or other appropriate activities (see appropriate Faculty Salary Schedule, Appendix A).

 Resources Available to the Candidate

 1. Mentoring

 Mentoring by an experienced faculty member in the department or program provides an invaluable learning opportunity for the Candidate.
 A mentorship may be arranged by the Division Dean or appropriate administrator through the mutual agreement of the faculty member and the Candidate, or a Candidate may choose a faculty mentor who agrees to provide mentorship.
 A mentor shall not also serve as a member of the Candidate's Tenure Review Committee during any of its phases.